Native Americans in German popular culture: Role of the noble warrior image

-By 1940, the Indigenous population in the USA had risen to about 350,000.
+By 1940, the Indigenous population in the USA had risen to about 334,000.
 Because the German government was aware of the Indian communications specialists' abilities, their agents tried to use anthropologists as spies on reservations to subvert the cultures of some Indian tribes and learn their languages.
 The pro-Nazi German American Bund tried to persuade Indians not to register for the draft, for example using the swastika with some Native Americans as a symbol depicting good luck in order to gain sympathy.
 The attempts may have backfired.
-During World War II, more than 44,000 Native Americans joined the military service, e.g. the 45th Infantry Division (United States), and had all Americans enlisted in similar numbers and with such fervor, conscription would have not been necessary.
+During World War II, more than 44,000 Native Americans joined the military service, e.g. the 45th Infantry Division, and had all Americans enlisted in similar numbers and with such fervor, conscription would have not been necessary.
 Indian participation in World War II was extensive, and became part of American folklore and popular culture.

-Johnny Cash's recording of The Ballad of Ira Hayes, which commemorates the Pima soldier of the title who was one of the six men who raised the American flag on Iwo Jima, also became popular in Germany.
-Like Cash himself, who had been a GI in Bavaria, soldiers formerly or currently based in Germany played a role in German-Native American relations.
+Johnny Cash's recording of "The Ballad of Ira Hayes", which commemorates the Pima Marine of the title who was one of the six men who raised the American flag on Iwo Jima, also became popular in Germany.
+Like Cash himself, who had been a G.I. in Bavaria, soldiers formerly or currently based in Germany played a role in German-Native American relations.
 Veterans are highly honored in most Native American communities, and many who serve in tribal government are veterans.

-Since 1945, more Native Americans have set foot in Germany - many through US Army bases, and others due to business or educational reasons.
+Since 1945, more Native Americans have set foot in Germany – many through US Army bases, and others due to business or educational reasons.
 The Native American Association of Germany, formed in 1994, provides resources and contact between Native Americans in Germany, greater Europe and the USA.